HomeroKemmerich/journalistic-importer/README.md

 This is a plugin to import your [Journalistic] entries to [Obsidian].
 Note that this is a Work In Progress, and not all features may be available yet.

+## Public commitment

+This plugin is set to be released at January 1st 2025.

 ## Usage

 1. Clone the project at `path/to/vault/.obsidian/plugins`;